BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Web Scraping Indeed Jobs using Python

-In this article, we are going to web scrape Indeed & create an Indeed Scraper using Python 3.x.
+In this article, we are going to web scrape Indeed & create a Scraper using Python 3.x.
 We are going to scrape Python jobs from Indeed in New York.

 At the end of this tutorial, we will have all the jobs that need Python as a skill in New York.